lifs-tools/LipidXte2/core_app/doc/workflow.md

 1. Iterates through samples and parameter combinations:
    1. Processes samples in groups based on user-defined criteria.
-   1. Iterates through different CE (collision energy) offsets for each group.
+   1. Iterates through different NCE (normalized collision energy) offsets for each group.

-1. Calculates CO2/FAI ratios for estimated samples:
+1. Calculates COI/FAI ratios for estimated samples:
-   1. Calls a helper function to process estimated samples and extract relevant CO2/FAI data.
+   1. Calls a helper function to process estimated samples and extract relevant COI/FAI data.
-   1. Organizes CO2/FAI ratios for each CE offset.
+   1. Organizes COI/FAI ratios for each NCE offset.

-1. Retrieves theoretical CO2/FAI ratios:
+1. Retrieves theoretical COI/FAI ratios:
-   1. Retrieves reference CO2/FAI ratios for specific lipid classes and CE values from a master database.
+   1. Retrieves reference COI/FAI ratios for specific lipid classes and NCE values from a master database.

 1. Compares estimated and theoretical ratios:
-   1. Calculates R-squared values to assess the correlation between estimated and theoretical CO2/FAI ratios for each CE offset.
+   1. Calculates R-squared values to assess the correlation between estimated and theoretical COI/FAI ratios for each NCE offset.

 1. Stores and analyzes results:
-   1. Saves performance scores (R-squared values and averages) for each combination of group and CE offset.
+   1. Saves performance scores (R-squared values and averages) for each combination of group and NCE offset.
-   1. Identifies the best-performing CE offset for each group.
+   1. Identifies the best-performing NCE offset for each group.
    1. Exports final results to a file, including the best-performing settings overall.

 ### SRS Considerations:
 1. Emphasize the importance of machine performance evaluation for accurate lipidomics results.
-1. Define key terms like CE, CO2/FAI ratios, and R-squared for clarity.
+1. Define key terms like NCE, COI/FAI ratios, and R-squared for clarity.
 1. Include a glossary or appendix for specialized terms if the SRS audience is diverse.
 1. Describe the potential impact of machine performance on experimental outcomes.